-We travel to the Aosta Valley, for some spectacular introductory climbs before heading into the Alps.
+We travel to the Aosta Valley, for some spectacular climbs before heading into the Alps.

-After lunch we head up The Great Saint Bernard Pass / Col du Grand Saint Bernard which connects Martigny in Switzerland to the Aosta Valley in Italy.
+After checking in to our accommodation we climb The Grand Saint Bernard Pass / Col du Grand Saint Bernard which connects Martigny in Switzerland to the Aosta Valley in Italy.
 This route is the 3rd highest road pass (2469m / 8100ft) in Switzerland and offers breathtaking scenic views.

 This will be your home for the next 2 days.